-Select an object and right-click it to display the objects context menu.
-These commands are a subset of those from the Action tab menu and perform the same functions.
+Select an object and click the three dots to display the objects context menu.
+Selecting the check box next to an object will display these command as buttons at the bottom of the screen.
 At this context level, the request window (by default) does not automatically specify an instance of the object in the Instance field of the request.
 You can manually enter a specific instance in this field before the command is sent.
 If the Instance field is left blank, the command will deal with all instances of the object.
 For example, if you select Delete from this menu, and no instance number is specified in the request, DIVA Core will delete all instances of the object.

-The Object Properties dialog box displays an object's properties, instances, and components.
+Click the object name to display an object Properties dialog box that includes the object's properties, instances, and components.
 A valid instance number must be specified in any command issued from this view or you will receive an error message when submitting the command.